Stay ahead of identity theft

 • Medical bills: If you receive medical bills for services you haven’t received, contact the doctor and your insurance company as soon as possible.

 • Medicare statements: Medicare fraud and Medicare scams are becoming more common, so look at your Medicare statements to check that no one is committing fraud in your name.
-And watch out for other scams that target the elderly.
+And watch out specifically for scams that target the elderly if you fall into that category.

 6. Look for unknown devices logged into your accounts